-1 (39) School authorized officialAny identified owner, director, or owner designee 2 of a school.
-3 4 (40)(36) School, educational institution, or training program A "career school or 5 career college," as defined in the Act, that includes each location where 6 courses of instruction shall be offered.
-7 8 (41)(37) Secondary educationSuccessful completion of public, private, or home 9 schooling at the high school level or obtainment of a recognized high school 10 equivalency credential, recognized by an institution of higher education or a 11 private or independent institution of higher education, as defined by Texas 12 Education Code, §61.003.
-13 14 (42)(38) Seminar or workshopA type of program course of instruction that 15 enhances a student's career, as opposed to a program that teaches the skills and 16 fundamental knowledge required for a stated occupation.
-A seminar may 17 include a workshop, an introduction to an occupation or cluster of occupations 18 a short course that teaches part of the skills and knowledge for a particular 19 occupation, language training, continuing professional education, and review 20 for postsecondary examination.
-21 (42)(20) G ' 1 1 4 1 14 ( 66 1 ' 22 (43)(39) Seminar schoolA school that offers only seminars.
-23 (44)(40) Curall sales 1 A llawell same washes 1 and llawell as 1-Cural in the Ast 24 25 (44)(40) Small schoolA "small career school or college" as defined in the Act.
-26 (45)(41) Stated occupationAn occupation for which a program is offered that: 27 (43)(41) Stated occupation-An occupation for which a program is officed that.
-28 (A) is recognized by a state or federal law or by a state or federal agency as 29 existing or emerging; 30 existing of emerging, 31 (B) is in demand; and 32 33 (C) requires training to achieve entry-level proficiencies.
-34 (•) ••• 1 ••••• •••••• ••• ••• ••• ••• ••• ••• • 35 (46)(42) StudentAny individual solicited, enrolled, or trained in Texas by a 36 school.
-37 38 (47) SubjectAn identifiable unit of instruction or study that imparts specific 39 knowledge or skills, which is a subpart of a program or seminar.
-40 41 (48)(43) Suspension of enrollmentsA sanction that requires the school to suspend 42 enrollments, re-enrollments, advertising, and solicitation, and to cease, in any 43 way, advising prospective students, either directly or indirectly, of the 44 available courses of instruction.
-45
+- (39) School authorized official--Any identified owner, director, or owner designee of a school. - (40)(36) School, educational institution, or training program--A "career school or career college," as defined in the Act, that includes each location where courses of instruction shall be offered. - (41)(37) Secondary education--Successful completion of public, private, or home schooling at the high school level or obtainment of a recognized high school equivalency credential, recognized by an institution of higher education or a private or independent institution of higher education, as defined by Texas Education Code, §61.003. - (42)(38) Seminar or workshop--A type of program course of instruction that enhances a student's career, as opposed to a program that teaches the skills and fundamental knowledge required for a stated occupation.
+A seminar may include a workshop, an introduction to an occupation or cluster of occupations, a short course that teaches part of the skills and knowledge for a particular occupation, language training, continuing professional education, and review for postsecondary examination. - (43)(39) Seminar school--A school that offers only seminars. - (44)(40) Small school--A "small career school or college" as defined in the Act. - (45)(41) Stated occupation--An occupation for which a program is offered that: - (A) is recognized by a state or federal law or by a state or federal agency as existing or emerging; - (B) is in demand; and - (C) requires training to achieve entry-level proficiencies. - (46)(42) Student--Any individual solicited, enrolled, or trained in Texas by a school. - (47) Subject--An identifiable unit of instruction or study that imparts specific knowledge or skills, which is a subpart of a program or seminar. - (48)(43) Suspension of enrollments--A sanction that requires the school to suspend enrollments, re-enrollments, advertising, and solicitation, and to cease, in any way, advising prospective students, either directly or indirectly, of the available courses of instruction.